-Las Vegas is known for its gambling and all-night partying, but there is more to Vegas than those two things!
+Las Vegas, the Sin City, is known for its gambling and all-night partying, but there is more to Vegas than those two things!

 This post will show you the top 10 activities in Las Vegas today, tomorrow, or whenever, and we include things to do at night, family-friendly attractions, and suggestions for what to do after dark.

 TOP 10 THINGS TO DO IN LAS VEGAS

 This section contains our list of the top 10 things to do in and around Las Vegas, Nevada.

 It includes tours, entertainment, attractions, and dining suggestions.

 If you're looking for an even quicker list of events and shows taking place today, check this calendar for some of the best concerts, magic shows, and comedians.